By jame581

 Save session context, decisions, progress, and plans to the Claude Brain Logseq graph.
 Triggers: "save to brain", "save this", "remember this", "store this decision", "log this", "save progress", "before I quit", "wrap up".
 Don't fire for read operations (use brain-load) or status checks (use brain-status).

-Show a dashboard of all projects in the Claude Brain graph.
-Triggers: "brain status", "show projects", "show brain", "what's in my brain", "project dashboard", "brain overview", "list projects", "summary".
+Show a dashboard of all projects in the Claude Brain graph, or graph analytics.
+Dashboard triggers: "brain status", "show projects", "show brain", "what's in my brain", "project dashboard", "brain overview", "list projects", "summary".
+Analytics triggers: "brain stats", "graph analytics", "graph activity over time".
 Don't fire for loads (use brain-load) or saves (use brain-save).

 Persistent memory for Claude using a dedicated Logseq graph.
 Save and load project context, decisions, and progress across sessions and devices.